GIS Salaries: Which skills get you higher pay?

 GIS jobs in a growing market

 According to the U.S. Department of Labor, geospatial technology is considered a high growth industry at 35% CAGR.
 There is lots of funding, a wide variety of employers, and many in-demand jobs.
 But you need to look at which roles and skills are in high demand.
 We have assessed that the best income earning opportunities are in the enterprise GIS roles.
 That is, those roles that setup and maintain mapping systems.
 The architect, programmer, data scientist, or database guru is your indispensable person.
 These roles plays a large decision-making role in many important areas such as homeland security, disaster planning, public health, environmental planning, and utilities.
-Therefore, you will see that these GIS roles command a higher GIS salary.
+Read the GIS Jobs Report, 2023 to see that these GIS roles command a higher GIS salary.

 In the geospatial technology job market within the United States we can expect to see a compensation that can range from $40,000 to $155,000 per year.
 Here are the typical salary ranges:

 - GIS Developer $52-$115k

 We tabulated 2021 data from Indeed and GIS Jobs Clearinghouse where you can go to find job announcements in your area.